Flag Football Rules

 - Each team is entitled to 1 timeout only during the entire overtime.

-- Time-outs - Each team is allowed 2 one-minute time-outs per game.
+- Time-outs - Each team is allowed two one-minute time-outs per half.

 - Substitutions - Players may substitute at any time between downs.
 There shall be no limit to the number of substitutes.